 Maternity Leave

+Paid Sick Leave

 Employees may use up to thirty (30) days of sick leave immediately following the birth or adoption of a child.

+FMLA

 Employees eligible for family and medical leave are entitled to up to twelve (12) workweeks of unpaid leave to care for the employee’s child after birth or placement of a child with the employee for adoption or foster care.
 Leave to care for an employee’s healthy newborn baby or minor child who is adopted or accepted for foster care must be taken within twelve (12) months of the birth or placement of the child.

+Unpaid Leave

 The parent of a newborn or an employee who adopts a child may also request an unpaid leave of absence not to exceed the remainder of the school year in which the birth or placement occurred.
 Thereafter, leave may be extended in increments of no more than one (1) year.
 03.1233/03.2233

 The Board may request only the medical information necessary to decide whether to grant a leave of absence; shall not request or retain unnecessary medical information; and shall not disclose any medical information received, except as permitted by state and federal law.
 03.1233/03.2233